Tablighi Jamaat: Foreign missions

 The first foreign missions were sent to the Hejaz (western Saudi Arabia) and Britain in 1946.
 The United States followed and during the 1970s and 1980s the Tablighi Jamaat also established a large presence in continental Europe.
 In France it was introduced in the 1960s, and grew significantly in the two decades following 1970.

 In France, as of 2004, it was represented on the French Council of the Muslim Faith.
 During the first half-decade of the 21st century Tablighi Jamaat went through a major revival in France, reaching 100,000 followers by 2006.
 However, the United Kingdom is the current focus of the movement in Europe, primarily due to the large South Asian population that began to arrive there in the 1960s.
 By 2007, Tablighi Jamaat members were situated at 600 of Britain's 1,350 mosques.

 After the collapse of the Soviet Union in 1991, the movement made inroads into Central Asia.
 As of 2007, it was estimated that 10,000 Tablighi Jamaat members could be found in Kyrgyzstan.

 Pew Research Center estimates there are between 12 and 80 million adherents, spread across more than 150 countries.
-By some measures this made Tablighi Jamaat the largest Muslim movement in the World.
 The majority of the followers of the Tablighi Jamaat live in South Asia.
 It is estimated that nearly 50,000 members of Tablighi Jamaat are active in the United States.

 Beliefs and objectives

 Members of Tabligh Jamat are allowed to follow their own fiqh as long as it does not deviate from Sunni Islam.
-Tablighi Jamaat defines its objective with reference to the concept of Dawah, the proselytizing or preaching of Islam.
+Tablighi Jamaat defines its objective with reference to the concept of Dawah, the proselytising or preaching of Islam.
 Tablighi Jamaat interprets Dawah as enjoining good and forbidding evil only and defines its objective within the framework of two particular Qur'anic verses which refer to this mission.
 Those two verses are: